nickpreston24/evantage/README.md

     - [ ] See if there's an easy golang+pocketbase web app tutorial.
 I might be interested in switching, b/c I"m bored and I just wanna make things.
 - [ ] Scaffold each of these Ideas as method stubs.

-### Fun Ideas

-- [ ] on each tab in a cshtml form, call a `hx-get` to save the partially filled form to the db, so that there's always a session to come back to on internet failure.
-- [ ] Hyper Grep serivce that can search keywords across multiple drives (incl google drive) asynchronously and give a breakdown of a) files, b) extensions, directories and c) file contents matching each kind. (use multiple greps and set a range of extensions and  key root dirs to search, like Google Drive)
-- [ ] Build your own /obsidian tab that uses the hyper grep and renders Markdown in a similar fashion.
-- [ ] I want to be able to search for any phrase across my drive and organize my folders better, including backing up to USB.
-Linux is great, but greps and shell scripts are syncronous, while C# and golang are async and can utilize mutliple cores.
-- [ ] I also want a hypergrep service as a NugetPackage, so I can easily parse for Scriptures inside files (TPOT Links)
-- [ ] Dockerize this app - Once I can properly Dockerize my many apps, I should have no trouble keeping them all federated (separated) from each other, while still running on localhost.
-That way, I can make all my data AND apps portable.
-So far, they are not, and that sucks.
-I'm also sick of APIs and paying for Airtable, so I must get crafty and hacky.
-- [ ] I also want the ability to dump all Pocketbase data to a USB anytime (like in an emergency)
-- [ ] I'd also like an Airtable-like layer on top of Pocketbase, if it exists.
-Maintaing data thru Airtable is grand, but expensive.
-- [x] I'd also like Todoist integration (WiP)
-  > Neo4j is optional at this point.
-It was really more effective as a recommendation engine.

-- [ ] Use Google Maps to find main streets and businesses off the beaten path (idk, say, 150+ feet away from the road, maybe the corner businesses not facing the main st., etc.)
-- [ ] Using the HyperGrep, I'd like to...
-  - [ ] Find all occurences of a string.
-  - [ ] Edit the first file with that occurrence.
-  - [ ] Preview other files it might affect, while typing.
-  - [ ] Replacment support for that regex.
-  - [ ] Chunked transforms: Find specific lines using a start and ending regex (already built.) and perform specific transforms from start to end.
-Usually replacements, but can be something like code generation, mass corrections to malformed data, finding dups (like Airtable does).
-  - [ ] Allow user to queue the replacements and transforms.
-  - [ ] Update the Hydrolizer to create C# props from alpinejs variables it discovers within script tags.

 ## Features